-The more you keep defaulting your loan, the more your lenders are entitled to take further action.
+The more you keep defaulting your online loan, the more your lenders are entitled to take further action.
 Often, they will turn to collection agencies to help them recover their money.
 They will do this by selling the debt to the agencies.

 Collection agencies have the right to report the account to the credit-reporting agency.
 A seven-year window period is given, after which the account is removed from your credit automatically.
 Your lender may still try to recover the debt, but it will not appear on your credit report.

 Wondering what happens in the case of a lawsuit?
 The agency, or the loan company, may decide to take things up with the law.

 Once the judgment is passed, your case becomes a public record.
 It may appear in the public record section of your credit report and affect your score negatively.

 Do I Face Jail Time If I Can’t Pay Back My Loan?

 As far as all types of bad credit loans are concerned, this is a common question.
 And with good reason too.

 Prison isn’t exactly the best idea for a vacation.
 And we understand your concerns.
 But you can’t go to jail for defaulting a payday loan.

 Lenders will often result in threatening you with jail terms.
 But this is illegal, and you should follow some procedures to report such cases.